In sales, efficiency is the name of the game.

 However, sales automation can be quite tricky and if not done right it can break your sales pipeline.
 To create a smooth and seamless sales experience, it is key to understand which processes make sense to automate and which processes require a human touch.

-Well, to tackle this, we’ve gone ahead and compiled a comprehensive guide to sales automation in 2022.
+We’ve gone ahead and compiled a comprehensive guide to sales automation in 2024.
 In this guide, we cover the best practices and use cases where sales automation is critical.

 What is sales automation?